ritwikshn/go-karona-go/README.md

 ## WINDOWS
 ### Steps -
 1. Download/clone the  repository in a suitable directory on your computer.
-2. Go to the 'Windows' directory in this downloaded/cloned repository and extract the file.
+2. Go to the 'Windows' directory in this downloaded/cloned repository and extract 'GoKaronaGo_windows.zip' file.
-3. Double-click the file to run it.
+3. Double-click the extracted file to run it.
 4. A GUI window will pop up.
 Fill in your preferences and hit 'Next' when done.
 5. The app will provide you with a UniqueKey.
 Send this key, as a message, to the 'GoKaronaGo_bot' on telegram.
 On availability, you will be notified on the same phone number from which you sent the message.
 6. On authentication success, click on 'Finish' button, but do not close the commnd prompt instance that started when you double-clicked.